SMSourov/BingWallpaperPs/README.md

 `sudo setcap cap_net_raw=eip /opt/microsoft/powershell/7/pwsh`

+Do not use the snap version.
+I couldn't find any way to solve this problem.

 It is needed as my script checks whether the user has internet connection or not.

 This script file can be used in Windows and Linux.
 It won't have any problem and the file name will be same at both OSs.